When Reject Turns into Accept: Quantifying the Vulnerability of LLM-Based Scientific Reviewers to Indirect Prompt Injection: Methodology

-\textbf{Evaluation Loop.} The pipeline iterates through every (Model, Paper, Strategy) triplet.
-The LLM's response is parsed to extract the JSON object.
-If the output is not valid JSON (a common defense mechanism or failure mode), the attempt is flagged as a failure.
-Successfully parsed scores are then compared against the baseline scores of the original, un-injected paper.
+\textbf{Analysis \& Parsing:} The LLM's response is parsed to extract the JSON object.
+If the output is invalid JSON, the attempt is flagged as a failure.
+Successful parses are aggregated to compute score inflation relative to the un-injected baseline.